Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Love korea, Shutterstock

 There are numerous species of geckos in the world.
-The most common species you’ll come across in the pet trade include but are not limited to those listed below.
-While these may be the most common types, there are plenty of others out there, so you will want to get care information for the type you plan on keeping as a pet.
+The most common species you’ll come across in the pet trade include but are not limited to those listed here.
+While these may be the most common types, there are plenty of others out there, so you will want to get care information for the type that you plan on keeping as a pet.

 divider- gecko

-Set Up the Proper Environment
+Setting the Proper Environment

 A proper habitat is going to be essential for your gecko’s health.
 Housing reptiles requires very specific care requirements that will vary by each unique species.
 This is why knowing your species is the most important part of care and husbandry.